Skip to content

 5. Try different version:

-# Try VERSION_LORENTZIAN_PROXY if VERSION_MOBIUS_DIRECT fails
+# Try VERSION_METRIC_TENSOR if VERSION_MOBIUS_DIRECT fails

 from hyperbolix.manifolds import Poincare